rexcheng1997/nlp-email-classification/README.md

 # NLP Email Classification

-Analyze the body messages of the emails and classify them based on purpose.
+Classify the emails by their senders, receivers, date, and purpose.

 ## Dataset Used